MicrosoftDocs/entra-docs/docs/identity/domain-services/suspension.md

 A managed domain with one or more issues that need to be fixed is in the *Needs attention* state.
 The health page for the managed domain lists the alerts, and indicate where there's a problem.

 Some alerts are transient and are automatically resolved by the Azure platform.
 For other alerts, you can fix the issue by following the resolution steps provided.
-It there's a critical alert, [open an Azure support request][azure-support] for additional troubleshooting assistance.
+If there's a critical alert, [open an Azure support request][azure-support] for additional troubleshooting assistance.

 One example of an alert is when there's a restrictive network security group.
 In this configuration, the Azure platform may not be able to update and monitor the managed domain.
 An alert is generated, and the state changes to *Needs attention*.